VimsecAu/kb/m365/baselines/teams.md

 #### MS.TEAMS.8.1v1 Instructions

 Any product meeting the requirements outlined in this baseline policy may be used.
-If the company uses Microsoft Defender, see the following implementation steps for [standard or strict preset security policy](defender.md#msdefender13v1-instructions) for additional guidance.
+If the organisation uses Microsoft Defender, see the following implementation steps for [standard or strict preset security policy](defender.md#msdefender13v1-instructions) for additional guidance.

 #### MS.TEAMS.8.2v1 Instructions

 Any product meeting the requirements outlined in this baseline policy may be used.
-If the company uses Microsoft Defender, see the following implementation steps for [standard or strict preset security policy](defender.md#msdefender13v1-instructions) for additional guidance.
+If the organisation uses Microsoft Defender, see the following implementation steps for [standard or strict preset security policy](defender.md#msdefender13v1-instructions) for additional guidance.

 [^1]: Note that B2B guest users and all anonymous users except for